-Located near Seattle, WA, Stephan has always had a passion for games and their power to deliver powerful experiences to players.
-He had his start learning to create source engine maps for a Garry's Mod community.
-He eventually moved on to learn Unity when realizing Source Engine's limitations.
-Since then, Stephan has been working with different indie teams developing experimental projects covering a variety of mediums.
-Stephan has learned quite a bit about the 'dos' and 'don'ts' of the game development process.
-Stephan got interested in programming due to the puzzle-like nature of solving problems.
-He fancies making powerful and dynamic systems that other developers can use.
-Today he is still looking to create fun and intriguing experiences for any who play his games, as well as to expand his knowledge.
+Located near Seattle, WA, I have always had a passion for games and their power to deliver powerful experiences to players.
+My experience with making games began by making source engine maps for a Garry's Mod community.
+I eventually moved on to learn Unity after realizing Source Engine's limitations.
+Since then, I have been working with different indie teams developing experimental projects covering a variety of mediums.
+Over the years, I have learned quite a bit about the 'dos' and 'don'ts' of the game development process.
+My interest peaked in programming due to the puzzle-like nature of solving problems.
+I fancy making powerful and dynamic systems that other developers can use.
+Today I am still looking to create fun and intriguing experiences for any who play my games, as well as to expand my knowledge of game creation.

-Easily Stephan's most complex project, and the one he takes most pride in.
-With over a year pure solo development time, the aim of the project was to be a successor to Team17's Worms Armageddon.
+Easily my most complex project, and the one I take most pride in.
+With over three years of pure solo development time, the aim of this project was to be a successor to Team17's Worms Armageddon.
 It is a multiplayer turn based artillery strategy game.
 Back-end systems created include custom deterministic physics, destructible bitmap terrain, versatile weapon system, replay and networking system.
-He hopes to continue this project in the future.

 A multiplayer 2D physics based platformer shooter.
 This project was a first attempt at making a networked game, and uses what is now Unity's legacy networking system.
 The game is based off of an old Garry's Mod gamemode that was super fun but not very popular.
 This project eventually got dropped due to unsolvable input lag and poor networking backend due to inexperience.
-Stephan learned a lot from this project and its lessons aided him in future projects.
+I learned a lot from this project and its lessons have aided me in more recent projects.

 The idea behind this game is that you only have a single tower type with which to stop enemies.
 However you are periodically given items that will enhance a tower, changing its stats and behavior.
 Experiment with mixing and matching different kinds of items to find really potent combinations!

 A platformer where your only mobility is to throw yourself.
-The idea came from a friend of Stephan's, who also did the art for the game, except for the background.
-Stephan programmed the spiffy animations, which are entirely dynamic based off mouse position relative to the character.
+The idea came from a friend of mine, who also did the art for the game, except for the background.
+I programmed the spiffy animations to be dynamic, and are entirely dynamic based off mouse position relative to the character.